-From 2008 to 2019 the government of Tasmania performed a number of airborne lidar campaigns to map a large part of the island.
-One of the products of these campaigns was a Canopy Height Model (CHM) of 2 m sampling.
-The (most actual) CHM data, mosaicked together to a single raster dataset are shown in Fig. 4.1 (a) together with a map that indicates the acquisition year for each area in Fig. 4.1 (b).
-Although the CHM model results from data acquired over a period of about 10 years, the availability of such a large and continuous forest height data set allows to evaluate the proposed methodology not only at a local but also at country wide scale.
+From 2008 to 2019 the Government of Tasmania performed several airborne laser scanning campaigns to map a large part of the island.
+One of the products of these campaigns was a Canopy Height Model (CHM) of 2 m spatial resolution [39].
+The CHM data, mosaicked together to a single raster dataset are shown in Fig. 4.1 (a) together with a map that indicates the acquisition year for each area in Fig. 4.1 (b).
+Although the CHM model results from data acquired over a period of about 10 years, the availability of such a large and continuous forest height dataset allows the evaluation of the proposed methodology not only at a local but also at larger (countrywide) scales.

-For the validation of the TanDEM-X heights associated with the upper canopy height, the H100 height [25] (corresponding to the mean height of the 100 tallest trees within a hectare) was derived from the CHM by the mean of the tallest three heights (equivalent to 2%) within a 25 m $\times$ 25 m window.
-The obtained H100 from CHM corresponds to GEDI's RH98 height.
+For the validation of the TanDEM-X heights associated with the upper canopy height, the H100 height [16] (corresponding to the mean height of the 100 tallest trees within a hectare or equivalent to the mean of the 6 tallest trees within a 25 m $\times$ 25 m window) was derived from the CHM as the mean of the tallest 3 CHM values (accounting for their 2 m spatial resolution) within a 25 m $\times$ 25 m window.
+The obtained H100 values correspond well to GEDI's RH98 heights, as shown in Fig. 4.2.